whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 In her book _Braiding Sweetgrass_, Robin Kimmerer noted how cultures of gratitude must incorporate reciprocity too, saying, "Each person, human or no, is bound to every other in a reciprocal relationship.
 Just as all beings have a duty to me, I have a duty to them."
 If I receive meat from an animal, I am bound to support the animal or its family.
 When I eat corn, I have a responsibility to take care of the soil it grows in.
 When I receive a river's gift of clear water, I am responsible for caring for the river.
 Kimmerer noted that learning and practicing these responsibilities is "an integral part of a human's education."

-In other words, people of healthy cultures do not just avoid polluting the Earth; they actively support the nonhuman communities where they live.**
+In other words, people of healthy cultures do not just avoid polluting the Earth; they actively support the nonhuman communities where they live.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #4<br/>Practice the joy of reciprocity**</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #4<br/>Practice the joy of reciprocity</div>
 <div class="rev-act-body">Do something kind and no-strings-attached for someone who has done something kind for you, or for anybody who looks like they need help.
 Get creative with what you can offer, such as helping move heavy things, babysitting someone's kid, helping them find a job, or cooking a meal for a sick person.
 Practice feeling gratitude for what they've given you.
 Do not give in exchange or to "pay them back" because this is not a trade.
 Savor the pleasure of giving to someone just for the joy of giving.</div></div>

 ### Carry Your Gifts with Conviction

-A person's spirituality is simply how they relate to themselves and the world.
+I believe that a person's spirituality is simply how they relate to themselves and the world.
 Is there an authoritarian god-figure scaring everyone into obedience?
 Is the world just a bunch of molecules moving around aimlessly?
 Or are we all divine beings, and it really matters how each of us shows up in life?
-The three core spiritual practices are spiritual because they teach people how to relate to the world: with practical, aware gratitude, by giving their deepest love, and living in reciprocity.**
+The three core spiritual practices are spiritual because they teach people how to relate to the world: with practical, aware gratitude, by giving their deepest love, and living in reciprocity.

 These three core spiritual practices are core to who we are as humans.
 You are the giving of your deepest love, just like I'm the giving of my love.
 Giving to others in gratitude for what we receive is who we are as humans.